Frequently Asked Questions (FAQs)

 The Separation and Property Settlement Agreement does not have to be filed or recorded with the court; it does not have to be made public.
 An attorney can help you decide whether it would be helpful to file/record it.
 (Filing the Separation Agreement is not related to filing for divorce.
 We are using the term “filing” for two different purposes.
 Filing the Separation Agreement simply means having it recorded with the court.
 Filing for divorce is actually filing a law suit.)

 Do you have to state a reason?
-The short answer is No. One of the following two “grounds” is required for obtaining the divorce decree:
+The short answer is No. In NC there are only two “grounds” for obtaining a divorce decree:

 (1) Separation: living separate and apart for one year with the intention of divorcing.
 You are not required to file for legal separation during this period. -OR-